IgniteUI/help-topics/topics/02_Controls/igTreeGrid/00_igTreeGrid_Overview.md

 Much like the flat grid control, the `igTreeGrid` uses a `TABLE` or `DIV` element as the basis for its structure in the DOM.
 As data is revealed by clicking/tapping on the expansion indicator in the parent's row, the table row and cell elements needed to render child rows are created on-the-fly.
 For more detailed information on performance considerations for the `igTreeGrid`, please see the [Performance section](#performance).

-The tree grid enjoys a disconnected architecture in the same manner as other Ignite UI grids.
+The tree grid enjoys a disconnected architecture in the same manner as other %%ProductName%% grids.
 Under the surface the `igTreeGrid` is powered by the `igTreeHierarchialDataSource` component.
 The data source component is responsible for implementing logic for features that directly affect the tree grid's source data before its ready to be presented to the user.
 For details about this specialized data source, see [igTreeHierarchicalDataSource](%%jQueryApiUrl%%/ig.treehierarchicaldatasource).

 ## <a id="supported-data-sources"></a> Supported Data Sources